 I find that about 1/2-inch thick slices work the best.

 Brush the tops with olive oil before toasting.
-You can add extra flavor by rubbing the tops of the toasted bread with garlic cloves or citrus zests.
+You can add extra flavor by rubbing the tops of the toasted bread orange zest for a citrus note.

 Or, try flavored olive oils, like blood orange olive oil or herbed olive oils, when toasting the bread.